LDSSA/heroku-model-deploy/README.md

 1. Copying the contents of this repo to a new directory
 1. Replace `pipeline.pickle`, `dtypes.pickle`, and `columns.json` with
-   your own.
+   your own
 1. [Deploy to heroku](https://github.com/LDSSA/heroku-model-deploy#deploy-to-heroku)

-You'll probably run into a few issues along the way which is why you'll at least want to skim the contents of the notebooks and this README so you can at least have an idea of where to look when you hit a bump in the road.
+You'll probably run into a few issues along the way which is why you'll at least want to skim the contents of the notebooks and this README, in order to have an idea of where to look when you hit a bump in the road.

 ## Intro